chanejianrungsang/thepoet_challenge_takehome/README.md

 	ng build --configuration production

 - The production build artifacts are output to `dist/the-poet-angular`.
 For a static site deployment on Vercel, point the project to serve the files from that directory (or use the default build step in Vercel to run `ng build` and serve `dist/the-poet-angular`).

-Notes about SSR:

-- This project contains optional server-side rendering (SSR) files (`src/main.server.ts`, `src/server.ts`, etc.).
-If you plan to deploy a static site on Vercel (recommended for a simple demo), SSR is not required and you can deploy the static build instead.
-If you want true SSR on Vercel you will need to configure a serverless function and adjust the Vercel build settings — keeping the SSR files is harmless if you may want that later.